MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img style="width:400px" src="img/ConvoBuilder/surveyBot_example.png">

 {: .important}
-To use survey bots created in Conversation Builder, you must be on the LivePerson platform, i.e., you log into Conversation Builder via single sign-on through Conversational Cloud.
-This feature isn't supported on the AWS platform where you log into Conversation Builder directly.<br><br>
-Survey bots are supported only in Messaging, not in Live Chat.
+For a more in-depth introduction to survey bots, see [here](https://knowledge.liveperson.com/ai-bots-automation-post-conversation-surveys-post-conversation-survey-bot.html) in the Knowledge Center.<br><br>To use survey bots created in Conversation Builder, you must be on the LivePerson platform, i.e., you log into Conversation Builder via single sign-on through Conversational Cloud.
+This feature isn't supported on the AWS platform where you log into Conversation Builder directly.<br><br>Survey bots are supported only in Messaging, not in Live Chat.

 ### The survey flow